kairosfuture/dcipher-frontend-challenge/README.md

 ## Good to have (but not required)

 - React hooks
-- Fast render performance (especially focus on improving render performance)
+- Fast render performance (especially focus on improving rendering performance)
 - Good modularization of components.
 Separate functionality of bar chart with use of react components
 - Dockerization of app
 - Unit tests with jest